Mosco de la Merced: Asistencia Asesoría y Administración

 After the UWA closed Valentino began working for Asistencia Asesoría y Administración (AAA), one of Mexico's largest wrestling promotions.
-His first major show appearance was on June 13, 1997 at Triplemanía V-A when he teamed up with Los Hamponeslosing to the team k own as Los Cadetes del Espacio ("the Space Cadets" Discovery, Ludxor, Super Nova and Venum).
+His first major show appearance was on June 13, 1997 at Triplemanía V-A when he teamed up with Los Hampones losing to the team known as Los Cadetes del Espacio ("the Space Cadets" Discovery, Ludxor, Super Nova and Venum).
 Later in 1997 he teamed up with Picudo to compete in a tournament for the Mexican National Tag Team Championship, but were eliminated in the first round by Heavy Metal and Venum.
 At the 1997 Verano de Escandalo teamed up with Los Hampones once again, only to lose to a team composed mostly Los Cadetes (Discovery, Ludxor and Venum) with added the spectacular undercarder Flying.

 Los Vipers

 In August, 1997 Cibernético formed a "Super Rúdo" group called Los Vipers a group that included Abismo Negro, Maniaco, Histeria, Mosco de la Merced and Psicosis II.
 A few weeks after Los Vipers was born Histeria was replaced by a new Histeria.
 Mosco de la Merced left AAA not long after the formation of Los Vipers, leaving AAA a man short in the stable.
 Mosco also held the Mexican National Tag Team Championship with Fuerza Guerrera and his departure forced AAA to either vacate the championship or come up with an alternative plan.
 The solution was to give the Mosco de la Merced mask and full-bodysuit to Loco Valentino replacing the original Mosco de la Merced without publicly acknowledging it was a different wrestler under the mask.
 This allowed Mosco de la Merced (II) and Fuerza Guerrera to remain tag team champions and also fill the void in Los Vipers.
 On June 7, 1998 Mosco de la Merced and Fuerza Guerrera lost the tag team title to Perro Aguayo and Perro Aguayo, Jr.